CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Introduction

 \section{Introduction}

 High-frame-rate cameras are capable of capturing videos at frame rates over 100 frames per second (fps).
-These devices were originally developed for research purposes, e.g., to characterize events which occur at a rate that is higher than traditional cameras are capable of recording in physical and biological science.
-Some high-end frame-rate cameras, such as Photron SA1, SA3, are capable of recording high resolution still images of ephemeral events such as a supersonic flying bullet or an exploding balloon with negligible motion blur and image distortion artifacts.
-However, due to the complex sensor hardware designed for high sampling frequency, these equipments are extremely expensive.
-The high cost (over tens of thousand dollars for one camera) limits the field of their applications.
+These devices were originally developed for research purposes, e.g., to characterize events that occur at a rate that traditional cameras are incapable of recording in physical and biological science.
+Some high-frame-rate cameras, such as Photron SA1, SA3, are capable of recording high resolution still images of ephemeral events such as a supersonic flying bullet or an exploding balloon with negligible motion blur and image distortion artifacts.
+However, due to the complex sensor hardware designed for high sampling frequency, these types of equipment are extremely expensive (over tens of thousand dollars for one camera).
+The high cost limits the field of their applications.
 Furthermore, the high transmission bandwidth and the large storage space associated with the high frame rate challenges the manufacture of affordable consumer devices.
-For example, true high-definition-resolution (1080p) video cameras at a frame rate of 10k fps can generate about 500 GB data per second, which imposes significant challenges for existing transmission and storing techniques.
-In addition, the high through-put raises energy efficiency a big concern.
+For example, true high-definition-resolution (1080p) video cameras at a frame rate of 10k fps can generate about 500 GB data per second, which imposes significant challenges on existing transmission and storage techniques.
+Also, the high throughput raises energy efficiency a big concern.
 For example, ``GoPro 5" can capture videos at 120 fps with 1080p resolution.
 However, the short battery life (1-2 hours) has significantly narrowed their practical applications.